glendont/markovdecisionprocess-gridworld/README.md

 Referring to the diagram above, there are 4 types of grid squares:1)  Green  square:  Landing  on  this  square  results  in  the  agent  receiving  a  posi-tive 1 reward2) Brown Square: Landing on this square results in the agent receiving a negative 1reward3) White Square: Landing on this square has no effect on the agent in terms of rewardand4) Gray Square/Wall: This square serves as an obstacle - the agent cannot move intothis grid square

+## Executing the Program
+The program can be accessed by executing the python file main.py.
+The relevant functions for maze creation, executing the optimal policy algorithmsand generating visualisations from the algorithms are imported and invoked from thiscentral location.

 ## Source Code Functionality
 `main.py`